Computational quantum transport: a scattering approach perspective: Introduction

 \subsection{Scope of this review}

-This review focuses on computational techniques that address coherent quantum transport for discrete models that consist of a finite system connected to semi-infinite quasi-one-dimensional electrodes.
+This review focuses on computational techniques that address phase-coherent quantum transport for discrete models that consist of a finite system connected to semi-infinite quasi-one-dimensional electrodes.
 We omit the calculation of local quantities (e.g., conductivities) already described in other reviews \cite{weisse2006,fan2021}.
-These calculations are based on linear response Kubo formula \cite{kubo1957,greenwood1958} which may or may not capture non-local effects depending on the level of approximation \cite{baranger1989}.
-Here, we focus on techniques that focus on global quantities (e.g., conductances).
+Such local quantity calculations are based on the linear-response Kubo formula \cite{kubo1957,greenwood1958}, which may or may not capture non-local effects depending on the level of approximation \cite{baranger1989}.
+Here, we concentrate on techniques for computing global quantities (e.g., conductances).
+Also, we focus on descriptions at the single-particle level where electron-electron interactions are either not accounted for or treated at the mean field or effective level.

-The goals of this article are threefold: \begin{enumerate} \item provide a detailed pedagogical entry point for newcomers to the field, \item present a modern and comprehensive derivation of the mathematical formalism for both the scattering approach and NEGF as well as the equivalence between the two, \item review the relevant literature with a stress on the algorithms, as well as a few selected applications. \end{enumerate} The techniques introduced in this review have a broad range of applications, including devices combining multiple materials semiconductors, superconductors, magnetic materials, metals, graphene, topological insulators in a wide variety of geometries and in different dimensions.
+The goals of this article are threefold: \begin{enumerate} \item provide a detailed pedagogical entry point for newcomers to the field, \item present a modern and comprehensive derivation of the mathematical formalism for both the scattering approach and NEGF as well as the equivalence between the two, \item review the relevant literature with a stress on the algorithms, as well as a few selected applications. \end{enumerate} The techniques introduced in this review have a broad range of applications, including devices combining multiple materials, such as semiconductors, superconductors, magnetic materials, metals, graphene, and topological insulators in a wide variety of geometries and in different dimensions.
 Due to the vastness of the applications, it is not feasible for us to review all of them in detail.
 Instead we will cover several illustrative examples that demonstrate the benefits provided by computational quantum transport in analyzing physical phenomena.

 Although most of the material presented in this review is known, some aspects were not presented before at this level of generality and/or within a unified formalism.
 We also include some new material: specifically the detailed algorithms that were developed for the Kwant package \cite{groth2014} that were not yet published.